-We have divided this process into 11 simple steps to make that easier and more convenient for you.
+Here are 33 tips to make the journey easier for you.
 So, without any further delay, let’s start walking toward the milestone of breaking 90 in golf.

-You need to have a bit more accurate shots to break 90.
-Thus, it is suggested to start practicing with a rangefinder or golf GPS to make a more precise shot on the golf course later.
+You need to hit a bit more accurate shots for a under 90 score.
+Thus, it is suggested to start practicing with a golf GPS or rangefinder to make more precise shots on courses later.
 Know your approximate distances after hitting with different clubs of your golf bag.
-Doing that before going to the golf course will lead you to make the shot plan and pre-shot more effectively.
+Doing that before going to the golf course will lead you to make the shot plan and pre-shot routine more effectively.

 On average, you need bogey to break 90 in a 72 par, 18-hole golf course.
 No place for double bogey at all.
 More precisely, you need at least 17 strokes over the par to keep your golf score under 90.
 That means 17 bogeys and a par.

-Target to make no less than 3 pars even if you are targeting an 89 score for now.
+Target no less than 3 pars even if you are aiming to get an 89 score for now.
 Don’t keep the par for the last hole and get frustrated about it.
 Even if you make a par in the very 2nd hole, try to make 2-3 pars more.
 It’s to stay on the safe side.
 You never know when it may end up making 3-putts.
 And the bogey may end up in double-bogey at the very last hole.

 When you are walking down toward the tee box, that’s the very time to start your pre-shot routine.
 It lessens nervousness and lets you loosen up.
 No need to make it complicated.
 You might already have a pre-shot routine.
-You just need to make it slightly more refined to boost your confidence.
+Just make it slightly more refined to boost your confidence.
 Follow these simple steps-

 Step 1: Divide the distance: Add the total distance before reaching the tee box.
 Because when you reach the tee box, you will have a hundred more things to check, like the alignments, ball position, shaft lean, posture, etc. So, calculate it before reaching there.